Tuberculosis of the Female Genital Tract

 Dutt and Stead, based on their study of 478 patients with extrapulmonary TB including 65 patients with genitourinary TB from 1978 to 1987, concluded that treatment with short-course antituberculous chemotherapy—consisting of INH 300 mg orally 4 times a day and RIF 600 mg orally 4 times a day for 1 month, followed by INH 900 mg and RIF 600 mg twice a week for another 8 months—was successful in 95% of their cases.106

-Arora and colleagues investigated the efficacy of short-course chemotherapy on the specific problem related to genital TB in a small prospective trial.107 Forty-one patients with proven genital TB were given SM/INH/RIF/PZA for 2 months, followed by INH/RIF for another 7 months.
-Thirty-two of these patients completed the full 9 months of therapy and, of these patients, 78% were considered cured, defined as both symptomatic and histologic microbiologic resolution.107
+Arora and colleagues investigated the efficacy of short-course chemotherapy in the specific problem related to genital TB in a small prospective trial.107 Forty-one patients with proven genital TB were given SM/INH/RIF/PZA for 2 months, followed by INH/RIF for another 7 months.
+Thirty-two of these patients completed the full 9 months of therapy, and of these patients, 78% were considered cured, defined as both symptomatic and histologic microbiologic resolution.107

 A similar outcome was achieved by Jindal and associates in a small prospective study of 14 female patients with genital TB who were treated with daily RIF 450 mg and INH 300 mg for 9 months.
 Follow-up endometrial biopsies were negative in all patients treated with this regimen.
 Three out of 14 patients (21%) conceived after starting therapy.108